avenje/callerID/README.md

 # Welcome to Who Is This Is!

-This a reverse phone number search that will return information from the WhitePages Pro API.
+This is a reverse phone number search web page that will return information from the WhitePages Pro API.
 If the data is available, it will give you a full name, address, phone carrier, and associated people.

 First, search a ten digit number.